Demongod12/landing-page/README.md

-In this project i am trying to implemet the css and html in learnt.
+In this project i am trying to implemet the css and html i learnd.
 By creating a landing page